Is an annuity salesperson telling you to trust them because they are a fiduciary? If so, read this to learn why they are saying this.

 Also, they should send you a FORM ADV on their practice.

 The annuity industry has been improving its suitability process in recent years.
-It’s still light years away from what I would consider a fiduciary responsibility.
+It’s still light years away from what I consider a fiduciary responsibility.

 Many insurance agents have either joined investment advisory firms or started their own.